 Each progressive element of the research paper must be taught, from its preliminary stages to the finished product.
 These include library skills–searching and researching– note-taking, outlining, documenting sources, paraphrasing, eliminating plagiarism, drafting, editing, and typing the paper according to the required format.
 You should collect each of these steps from students as they do them, and have them resubmit this material with the final paper.
 Students are expected to adhere to the MLA format for documentation and presentation of all papers.

+It is essential that students understand that college-level research cannot begin or end with Google.
 The research component of English 1202 requires that students develop fluency in searching, selecting, analyzing and integrating source materials into the coursework.
-In particular, students will develop competence in accessing library resources—both print and electronic– such as book catalogues, electronic databases and journals so they are not only able to distinguish between different type of resources but also successfully incorporate outside materials into a research paper with at least 4-6 cited sources.
+In particular, students will develop competence in accessing library resources—both print and electronic– such as book catalogues, electronic databases and journals so they are not only able to distinguish between different type of resources but also successfully incorporate outside materials into a research paper with at least three sources.
+The library orientation will reinforce students’ work on electronic and print databases, but class time should also be given to evaluating sources, using sources, reading sources, and incorporating research into their writing, as well as avoiding plagiarism.

 Students will be graded both on the writing process and the quality of the final research paper.
 The writing process will be tracked in a Research Log which will include the following: